FRCTeam1073-TheForceTeam/RookiePreseason2013/README.md

 #Getting Started

-Make an account on Github (this website), and send an email to <a href="mailto://evinoog96@gmail.com">Evin</a> with your GitHub account name.
+Make an account on Github (this website), and send an email to <a href="mailto://evinoog96@gmail.com">Evin</a> or <a href="mailto:cowang4@yahoo.com">Greg</a> with your GitHub account name.
 You'll be added to the team repository and will then be able to work with our code when and whereever you want.

 ##When we meet
 We meet every Wednesday from 6:30 to 8:30 in the tech lab!